klaxalk/linux-setup/README.md

 cd linux-setup
 ./install.sh
 ```

+**Calling install.sh repeatedly** will not cause acumulation of gibrish in your .bashrc, so feel free to update your configuration by rerunning it.

 # How to work with my setup?

 Here I describe the most important keybindings and shortcuts..